ibm-cloud-docs/vpc/vsi_is_disable_hyper-threading.md

 ```
 {: screen}

 You can repeat the previous process for each core to disable Hyper-Threading Technology for the VM.
-When the VM has a lot of CPUs, this can be difficult.
+When the VM has many CPUs, this can be difficult.
 The following script is a very simple bash script to disable Hyper-Threading Technology on each core:

 ```sh
 #!/bin/bash